Dean Karnazes

 Dean Karnazes (/ˌkɑːrnɛ'zIs/ car-NEH-zis; born Constantinos Karnazes; August 23, 1962), is an American ultramarathon runner, and author of Ultramarathon Man: Confessions of an All-Night Runner, which details ultra endurance running for the general public.

 Early life

 Karnazes was born in Inglewood, California to parents of Greek ancestry; Nick and Fran Karnazes.
 He had two siblings; brother Kraig and a sister, Pary, who died in an automobile accident at the age of 18.

 His father worked as a field naturalist for the Orange County Department of Education in 2006.
 The younger Karnazes brother grew up in Diamond Bar, California and San Clemente, California.
 In 2006 he said that he remained close to the friends he made at San Clemente High School, which was also attended by both his siblings.
 Growing up in the city of San Clemente gave him a love of the outdoors, and an appreciation of its small-town feel.
-At the time his parents still lived in the house where he had grown up.